Canada's Historic New Governor General

 About the Author

-Xavier Delgado is an Analyst and Research Coordinator at the Canada Institute.
+Xavier Delgado is a Research Associate at the Canada Institute.
 Having previously worked for the Embassy of Canada and for a political office in his hometown Vancouver, British Columbia, he frequently writes and comments on issues concerning national security, North American economic integration, and bilateral innovation.Read More